Venue: Meeting Space - Block 1, Floor 2 - County Hall. View directions

 J Foster, Vice-Chair (Planning) (in the Chair) outlined the procedure which would be followed at the meeting.

 APOLOGIES FOR ABSENCE

-Apologies for absence were received from Councillor Bridgett.
+Apologies for absence were received from Councillors Darwin, Dickinson and Sanderson.

-RESOLVED that the minutes of the meeting of North Northumberland Local Area Council held on Thursday, 22 April 2021, as circulated, be confirmed as a true record and signed by the Chair.
+RESOLVED that the minutes of the meetings of the Castle Morpeth Local Area Council held on Monday 12 July 2021 and Monday 9 August, 2021 as circulated, be confirmed as a true record and signed by the Chair.

 DISCLOSURE OF MEMBERS' INTERESTS

 Unless already entered in the Council’s Register of Members’ interests, members are required to disclose any personal interest (which includes any disclosable pecuniary interest) they may have in any of the items included on the agenda for the meeting in accordance with the Code of Conduct adopted by the Council on 4 July 2012, and are reminded that if they have any personal interests of a prejudicial nature (as defined under paragraph 17 of the Code Conduct) they must not participate in any discussion or vote on the matter and must leave the room.
 NB Any member needing clarification must contact the monitoring officer by email at firstname.lastname@example.org.
 Please refer to the guidance on disclosures at the rear of this agenda letter.

 Councillor Towns advised that he had spoken to the applicant’s agent regarding the planning application but did not express any views.
 Councillor Bawn advised that he had received representations from the developer but had not expressed any views.